 Mix or blend together all the sauce ingredients except the cornstarch and water.

 - Put the ribs into a gallon ziplock bag and pour the sauce on top.

 Marinate the ribs for at least an hour, no more than 24 hours, although I've cooked these without marinating and they worked out as well.
 You do get a deeper flavor with marinating.

-- In a Instant Pot, pour in half a cup of water.
+Pou in half a cup of water into your pressure cooker.
 Pour the marinade into the Instant Pot and use it as the liquid to help with the cooking.

 Arrange the ribs in a circle along the sides of the pot.

 Cook on High Pressure for 12 minutes, letting pressure release on it's own.